 We evaluated two possible approaches for modeling sequential information integration in diagnostic reasoning.
 These approaches differed in the mechanism implemented to integrate new information with information obtained earlier.
-In the first approach, results from the previous integration step were carried over to be integrated with the new information.
-In the second approach, the previous state of the network was preserved more indirectly, by connecting not only the current, but also earlier observations to the "energy source" of the network.
+In the first approach, activation results from the previous integration step were carried over to the next step, where they were integrated with the new information.
+In the second approach, the previous state of the network was preserved more indirectly, by connecting not only the current but also earlier observations to the "energy source" (the SEU) of the network.

-Results show that the first approach (Simulations 1 and 2) is not working.
-No matter what initial activation is used in the network, it is overwritten by the activation resulting from the connection to the SEU.
+Results show that the first approach (Simulations 1 and 2) does not work.
+The initial activation of the network's nodes is overwritten by the activation spreading from the SEU.
 The second approach was more successful.
-We implemented versions of models that differed with respect to how strongly observed symptoms influenced the current activation of the network (Simulations 3-4).
-Both models were able to reproduce the activation differences between explanations found in the human data.
-However, the models differed in their ability to reproduce the courses of explanations' activation over time.
-A simplified version of these models (Simulation 5), where the influence of earlier evidence did not decay over time, produced a surprisingly high fit in consistent trials, but failed to model the activation data in inconsistent trials.
+Following a suggestion from Wang et al. (2006b), we implemented versions of models that differed with respect to how strongly symptoms that were observed over time influence the current activation of the network (Simulations 3 and 4).
+Both models were able to reproduce the activation differences between explanations found in the human data, with higher weights of the connection between SEU and observed symptoms resulting in better model fits.
+However, also these models had difficulties in fitting the course of activation over time.
+A simplified version of these models (Simulation 5), where the influence of earlier evidence did not decay over time, produced a surprisingly high fit in coherent trials, but failed to model the time course of activation in incoherent trials.

-Concluding, our results support the approach for modeling sequential information integration as it was proposed by Wang et al. (2006).
+Concluding, our results support the approach for modeling sequential information integration as it was proposed by Wang et al. (2006b).
 However, our results suggest the parameter setting proposed by Wang et al. to be reconsidered.
-To adequately model the course of activation during the task, a much higher amount of activation spreading from the observed symptoms needs to be implemented.
+To model the course of activation during the task, we needed to implement a much higher amount of activation spreading from the observed symptoms.
+Furthermore, our results suggest that not yet explained observations do not decay over time, as suggested by Wang et al., but retain a stable influence on the network.

-We must stress that none of the models was able to sufficiently fit the pattern of activation in inconsistent trials.
-Although Simulations 3 and 4 produce at least the differences between explanations, they did not model the course of activation during inconsistent trials adequately.
+We must stress that none of the models was able to sufficiently fit the pattern of activation in incoherent trials.
+Although Simulations 3 and 4, where observations decayed over time, produced at least the differences between explanations as found in the human data, they did not model the course of activation adequately.
 This might have several reasons.
 First, the implementation of constraint satisfaction may be inappropriate.
-Second, and more plausible given the success of constraint satisfaction models in various areas, the deviation between human and model data demonstrates the involvement of more conscious reasoning processes during inconsistent trials.
-In consistent trials, the automatic activation processes modeled by the constraint satisfaction networks is perfectly sufficient to solve the task.
-In inconsistent trials however, a pure activation based approach struggles.
+Second, and more plausible given the success of constraint satisfaction models in various areas, the deviation between human and model data demonstrates the involvement of more conscious reasoning processes during incoherent trials.
+In coherent trials, the automatic activation processes modeled by the constraint satisfaction networks is perfectly sufficient to solve the task.
+In incoherent trials however, a pure activation-based approach struggles.
 Nodes would have to be added or connections other than connections to the SEU would have to be manipulated.
-To fully capture cognitive processes involved in such trials and in tasks with more complex knowledge structures, hybrid modeling approaches, for example production systems including network dynamics such as ACT-R, might be promising.
+As we discussed in more detail in Chapter 2, to fully capture cognitive processes involved in such trials and in tasks with more complex knowledge structures, hybrid modeling approaches which allow for investigating the interaction of automatic memory activation with more deliberate reasoning strategies, might be promising.